 When I was growing up, we used to get Christian tracts in our mailbox, proclaiming: “JESUS WASN’T WHITE.”
 I heard the pow wow drums on summer nights.
 A tribal officer gave me shooting lessons.
 My grandfather’s old friend, Benedict Nightwalker, used to come to church with an eagle feather in his hat and a dilapidated Bible that had “Chief Cornerstone” embossed on the cover (from Psalm 118:22, “the stone which the builders rejected has become the chief cornerstone”)–and the cowboy and the Indian prayed together to the God of Israel…

 Our taxi driver punched his horn and nosed into a tangle of merging traffic.
 (It’s true that Israelis drive like devils.
 I’ve driven these streets myself, on an adrenalin high, in a rental, tailing friends through the chaos of Passover.
 And, yes, I got honked at a lot.)

 My thoughts returned to my countryman and speculations about what he might possibly be doing here.
-Maybe he’s part of a New Age spirituality project.
-Maybe he’s come with a group of Holocaust empathizers.
 Maybe he met an Israeli girl online.
 Or maybe he’s a Bible student.
-Maybe he’s here to see a resurrected nation and to see not the faithfulness of that nation per se but the faithfulness of that nation’s God.
+Maybe he’s here to see a resurrected nation and to see—not the faithfulness of that nation, per se—but the faithfulness of that nation’s God.